Board Biographies

 Major General (MG) Haldane B. Lamberton, who served more than 35 years in uniform, is The Adjutant General for Kentucky appointed by Governor Andy Beshear.
 As Kentucky’s 53rd Adjutant General, MG Lamberton commands the nearly 8,000 military members of the Kentucky Army and Air National Guard.
 He also oversees the statewide Department of Military Affairs, Kentucky Emergency Management, the Appalachian and Bluegrass Challenge Academies and Bluegrass Station in Avon, Kentucky.

-Brig Gen Michele K. LaMontagne, ANG - Air National Guard
+Brig Gen (Ret) Michele K. LaMontagne

-BG Michele K. LaMontagne
+Michele K. LaMontagne

 Brig Gen Michele LaMontagne is the Assistant Adjutant General - Air, New Mexico Air National Guard.
 As a senior military advisor to the Governor and Adjutant General, she advises on all matters pertaining to the New Mexico Air National Guard.
 She is responsible for planning and executing the mission, organizing, training, and deploying New Mexico Air National Guard units during contingency and domestic operations in federal and state emergencies.